Consumer Protection Cooperation Network

 How the network works

-They do this largely by sharing 3 types of information via a database (the CPC system) run by the Commission:
+They do this by sharing 3 types of information via a database (the CPC system) run by the Commission:

 an authority is asked for information to establish whether:

 - a trader registered on its territory has breached EU consumer law

 - there is reason to suspect that such a breach might take place.

-requests for enforcement measures - an authority is requested to do everything necessary, without delay, to halt or outlaw breaches.
+- requests for enforcement measures – an authority is requested to do everything necessary, without delay, to halt or prevent breaches.

-alerts - if an authority suspects or is warned about a breach then it informs the Commission and its counterparts in the other countries.
+- alerts – if an authority suspects or is warned about a breach, it informs the Commission and its counterparts in the other countries.